diowa/diowa.github.com/_posts/2016-02-26-using-rgeo-with-geos-on-heroku.md

 => true
 {% endhighlight %}

+### 6. Optional Release task

+You may be interested in checking that RGeo properly supports GEOS at deploy time.
+If something goes wrong, the deploy will fail.

+Add a `release` entry to your `Procfile`:

+{% highlight bash %}
+release: bundle exec rails rgeo_supports_geos
+{% endhighlight %}

+Create a rake task:

+{% highlight ruby %}
+# frozen_string_literal: true

+desc 'Check that RGeo supports GEOS' task :rgeo_supports_geos do abort 'Error: RGeo does not support GEOS, application cannot start.' unless RGeo::Geos.supported? end
+{% endhighlight %}

 This guide could also be applied to proj.4.
 Take a look at our [rgeo-prep buildpack](https://github.com/diowa/heroku-buildpack-rgeo-prep) if you need both libraries.

 ### References